Foundation Outstanding Achievement

 VCAL Provider – Cranbourne East Secondary College

-- making weekly visits to a local retirement village, where she interacted with residents in various activities she planned beforehand.
-She also met regularly with residents to create a story of their life
+- making weekly visits to a local retirement village, where she interacted with residents in various activities she planned beforehand, creating a story of their life

 VCAL Provider – Essendon Keilor College

-When Harley Heaven agreed to support Kevin’s SBAT and take him on for work placement, he was ecstatic.
+When Harley Heaven agreed to support Kevin’s SBAT and offered him a work placement, Kevin was ecstatic.
 He was enthusiastic at work and impressed his employer, who believes the pathway Kevin has chosen is the perfect fit for him.